Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 	}
 	````

 	>**Note:** This custom action filter performs ASP.NET tracing.
-You can check "MVC 4 local and Dynamic Action Filters" Lab for more reference.
+You can check "ASP.NET MVC 4 local and Dynamic Action Filters" Lab for more reference.

 1. Add the empty class **FilterProvider.cs** to the project in the folder **/Filters.**